Nez21/NovelTL/src/main/nodes/draft-selector.prompt.md

 1.  **Glossary Check:** - Scan for Glossary terms.

 - **Rule:** Accept morphological variations (plurals/tenses) of the Target term, but REJECT synonyms (e.g., if Glossary says "Blade", reject "Sword").
+- **Naming Strategy:** Check `narrativeVoice.translationPhilosophy`. (e.g., If "Westernization" is active, penalize Pinyin names).
 - *Note:* A draft with 1 glossary error but perfect style is better than a robotic draft with perfect glossary.
 Note the error in reasoning, but do not auto-reject unless the error changes the plot.

 **Phase 3: The "Style Gate" (Qualitative Selection)** Compare the remaining valid candidates.

 1.  **Atmosphere & Hierarchy:** - Does the register match the `hierarchy` (e.g., A > B)?
-  - Does the tone match the `styleGuide`? (e.g., If "Urgent", prefer short, punchy sentences over flowery ones).
+  - Does the tone match the `styleGuide` and `Global Context`? (e.g., If "Urgent", prefer short, punchy sentences over flowery ones).

 2.  **Literary Quality (Tie-Breakers):**
   - **Avoid Translationese:** Penalize drafts that mimic Source grammar too closely (e.g., awkward sentence structures).
   - **Verb Specificity:** Prefer "trudged" over "walked slowly"; "whispered" over "said softly."
+  - **Banned Words:** Reject drafts containing words from `vocabularyConstraints.bannedCategories`.